This post may contain affiliate links. Read my whole disclosure here.

 1. Mommy & me time and Homework (between 3 – 5 p.m.)

-When he will start kindergarten I will pick him up at 2:30 p.m. from school so we will spend the first 2 hours of the after-school schedule together.
+I was picking him up from school at 2:30 p.m. and we were spending the first 2 hours of the after-school schedule together.

 ⭐ You can download our updated after-school & bedtime routine checklist from here.
 (I use this list to help him keep track of the tasks that he needs to do after school and before going to bed.)